danieledapo/r3d/README.md

 and indirect lighting, as soft shadows and uses a very simple model to represent materials.

-Lastly, it also has a primitive (and buggy) implementation of a simple framework to model and render 3D objects using the Constructive Solid Geometry approach.
+Lastly, it also has a primitive implementation of a simple framework to model and render 3D objects using the Constructive Solid Geometry approach.

 It has been heavily inspired by https://github.com/petershirley/raytracinginoneweekend.